Firm Entry and Exit with Unbounded Productivity Growth: Introduction

+Observed productivity growth is driven by the decisions of firms.
+Existing firms innovate, while new firms disrupt the status quo by bringing fresh ideas.
+The specifics of this process have far-reaching implications for long run growth in per capita output, output volatility, employment, the income distribution, the wealth distribution, and the development of technology and human capital.

+One of the most important models of productivity growth developed in the last few decades is the entry-exit model of \cite{hopenhayn1992entry}.
+This model forms a cornerstone of modern quantitative economics and researchers have extended the core ideas to study a broad range of topics, from technical change and development to aggregate volatility and business cycle fluctuations.\footnote{The literature is very large.
+Well known examples include \cite{hopenhayn1993job}, \cite{clementi2006theory}, \cite{ericson1995markov}, \cite{luttmer2011mechanics}, \cite{acemoglu2015innovation}, \cite{cao2018firm}, and \cite{carvalho2019large}.}

+In building his model, \cite{hopenhayn1992entry} makes one key technical assumption to streamline his analysis: firm productivity is bounded.
+This assumption simplifies modeling the exit decisions of firms (since value functions are bounded and Bellman operators are ordinary contraction mappings), as well as the proof of existence and uniqueness of competitive equilibrium, and the analysis of the stationary distribution.
+Much of the subsequent theoretical and quantitative work follows his assumption.

-As well as volatility, the properties of the right tail of the firm size distribution also affect the both the wealth distribution and the income distribution, and hence the concentration of income and wealth, due to the high concentration of firm ownership and entrepreneurial equity.\footnote{See, for example, \cite{benhabib2018skewed}.
-The impact of capital income on income and wealth dispersion has risen in recent years, as documented and analyzed in \cite{kacperczyk2018investor}.} The income and wealth distributions in turn affect many other economic phenomena, including the composition of aggregate demand and the growth rate of aggregate productivity.\footnote{The literature on the connection between of the distribution of income and wealth and growth rates is extensive.
+At the same time, under the bounded productivity assumption the model of \cite{hopenhayn1992entry} cannot match an important feature of the data: the firm size distribution is extremely heavy tailed -- in fact a power law, with a Pareto tail coefficient near unity.\footnote{In other words, for some measure of firm size $S$, there are positive constants $k$ and $\alpha$ close to one such that $\PP\{S > s\} \approx k s^{-\alpha}$ for large $s$.
+A well known reference is \cite{axtell2001zipf}.
+The power law finding has been replicated in many studies.
+See, for example, \cite{gaffeo2003size}, who treats the G7 economies, as well as \cite{cirillo2009upper}, \cite{kang2011changes} and \cite{zhang2009zipf}, who use Italian, Korean and Chinese data respectively.} This power law property is significant for a range of aggregate outcomes.
+For example, idiosyncratic firm-level shocks generate substantial aggregate volatility when the firm size distribution has a power law.\footnote{See, for example, \cite{nirei2006threshold}, \cite{gabaix2011granular}, and \cite{carvalho2019large}.} Moreover, the right tail of the firm size distribution affects the income and wealth distributions, partly due to the high concentration of firm ownership and entrepreneurial equity.\footnote{See, for example, \cite{benhabib2018skewed}.
+The impact of capital income on income and wealth dispersion has risen in recent years, as documented and analyzed in \cite{kacperczyk2018investor}.} The income and wealth distributions in turn affect other economic phenomena, including the composition of aggregate demand and the growth rate of aggregate productivity.\footnote{The literature on the connection between of the distribution of income and wealth and growth rates is extensive.
 A recent example combining theory and empirics is \cite{halter2014inequality}.}